 September 16 — First Annual Mt Wilson 5K Run

-(Check back for details on this fundraising event for the Observatory.
+Click here for details on this fundraising event for the Observatory.
 The race will start at 8:00 am.

 October — Pasadena’s Astronomy Week

 Last year’s Astronomy Week was a great success, with an open house at Mount Wilson (see photo at the top of the page).
 We plan to do a similar evening this year.
 We will post the details later in the year.

 November 2 — The 100-inch Hooker Telescope turns 100!

 To mark the centennial of this famous telescope, there will be a number of special events scheduled around this date.
 Come up and celebrate this remarkable feat of engineering, the instrument Edwin Hubble and Milton Humason used to discover our place in an expanding Universe.